Dependency injection (DI). This article describes the concept of dependency injection from a Java perspective.

 1.1.
 What is dependency injection?

-A Java class has a dependency on another class, if it uses an instance of this class.
-We call this a class dependency.
-For example, a class which accesses a logger service has a dependency on this service class.
+A Java class has a dependency on another class if it uses an instance of that class.
+This is known as a class dependency.
+For example, a class that accesses a logging service has a dependency on the service class.

-Ideally Java classes should be as independent as possible from other Java classes.
-This increases the possibility of reusing these classes and to be able to test them independently from other classes.
+Ideally, Java classes should be as independent as possible from other Java classes.
+This improves their reusability and allows them to be tested independently of other classes.

 package com.vogella.tasks.ui.parts;